Tirth886/react-content-shimmer/README.md

 ## 5. **Custom Creation**
-`Custom ContentShimmer workes more well with the css or bootstrap classes Create with this Css Tricks will works Awsome 😎 Live Working Example at the Top`
+`Custom ContentShimmer workes more well with the css or bootstrap classes Create with this Css Tricks will works Awesome 😎 Live Working Example at the Top`
 #
 ```jsx
 import ContentShimmer from 'react-content-shimmer'